esayyari/DiscoVista/README.md

 There is a sample dataset and the corresponding [result](https://github.com/esayyari/DiscoVista/tree/master/example) for each of the DiscoVista analyses.
 Also, there is a [README file](https://github.com/esayyari/DiscoVista/blob/master/example/README.md) which describes the data folder structure, the parameters, and exact commands used for each analysis.

-## How does DiscoVista work
+## How does DiscoVista work?

-The main utility to run these analyses is __discoVista.py__.
-To use this utility in bash you would use:
+The main utility to run DiscoVista is __discoVista.py__.
+To use this utility in commandline you would use:

 ```bash
 Usage: discoVista.py [options]